cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.fee.v1.MsgPayPacketFee"></a>

 ### MsgPayPacketFee
-MsgPayPacketFee defines the request type EscrowPacketFee RPC This Msg can be used to pay for a packet at the next sequence send & should be combined with the Msg that will be paid for
+MsgPayPacketFee defines the request type PayPacketFee RPC This Msg can be used to pay for a packet at the next sequence send & should be combined with the Msg that will be paid for